nozsh/blog/content/posts/articles/Local-AI-image-generation-Stability-Matrix.en.md

 ![Launching WebUI panel](@img/008-local-ai-image-generation-stability-matrix-zapusk-paneli.avif)

-If this URL does not open automatically in your browser, click to it manually or copy and paste it into your browser.
+If this URL does not open automatically in your browser, click manually or copy and paste into your browser.

 {{< imgs/imgc
 width=""